Emergency management service agreements

 Quebec

-ISC and the Government of Quebec signed a bilateral agreement in 2019 that helps ensure provincial assistance is available to First Nations in Quebec during disasters.
+ISC and the Government of Quebec signed a bilateral agreement in 2019 to ensure that provincial assistance is available to First Nations during emergencies.
 It also allows the federal and provincial governments to collaborate on disaster risk management.

 Additionally, a bilateral agreement was signed in 2017 between the Canadian Red Cross and Indigenous Services Canada to support emergency management preparedness and training for First Nations in Quebec.